celiagomezdev/picture-contest-app/readme.md

 { firstName: 'Marina', lastName: 'Heart', email: 'mar_heart@gmail.com'}
 ```

 `email` is a required and unique field.
-If there is already an entrant in the database with the same email, the user will receive a `409` response with the informative error.
+If there is already an user in the database with the same email, the user will receive a `409` response with the informative error.

 #### Make a votation